RichardGoerler/beachomize/README.md

 ![wait_select](http://beachomize.de/image/wait_select.png)

 Usually the players that wait are randomly determined each round, but players can also request to skip a round.
+### Non-repeating team compositions
+As long as it is possible, no player will have the same teammate twice.
 ### Adjust font size
 ![settings](http://beachomize.de/image/settings.png)
 ### Auto-save